 - guide you through the process to report an incident or make a complaint related to Islamophobia

 If you are not sure who to contact, you are welcome to contact the co-chairs.

 The Muslim community at TMU has been contributing to the campus in various ways.
 Explore these resources:

 In this two-part series, learn about the challenges and issues facing Muslims with Jasmine Zine (professor of sociology and Muslim studies at Wilfrid Laurier) and Sakeena Mihar (former co-chair of the Muslim Employee Community Network):

-MENA is a research centre at Ryerson devoted to studying the culture, history, literature, politics and societies in the region of the Middle East and North Africa.
+MENA is a research centre at TMU devoted to studying the culture, history, literature, politics and societies in the region of the Middle East and North Africa.
 Check out the MENA event archives page for upcoming events on campus focused on Islamic and Middle Eastern heritage.

 The Sisters Project (external link) is a photo-based series by Alia Youssef, a graduate student in Toronto Metropolitan University’s master’s of fine arts in documentary media program.
 Youssef’s work combats negative stereotypes of Muslim women by showcasing and creating space for Muslim women identities.